 Like the authors of CDE explain, applications “that require specialized hardware or device drivers” (p.7) [26] cannot be made portable across machines.
 Cameyo can package device drivers and temporarily integrate them into the operating system [40].
 However, this approach only works for drivers that do not address the application’s files and registry which are hidden within a sandbox.
 The device driver itself is not virtualized and runs outside the sandbox.

 Unlike application virtualization, VM synthesis does not have any issues with device drivers because the VM overlay includes all drivers that have been added to the base VM.
 However, applications that use VM synthesis as its distribution mechanism would expect the cloudlet to have specialized hardware if it is required.

+The result is that the range of offload-ready applications for VM synthesis is broader compared to the range for application virtualization because application virtualization does not support hardware-related functionality.

 Correct Operation